kof/remove-hover/readme.md

 1. Preprocess css, remove all :hover selectors/rules and create a separate build.
 1. Remove :hover selectors/rules from stylesheets at runtime.

 This small script implements the last solution.
 For the most cases it should be enough.
-In my tests it takes some milliseconds to remove some selectors or rules.
+In my tests it takes some milliseconds.
 Also this can be done after the DOM is ready, so it shouldn't impact  app performance.

 It will remove :hover selectors from the rules or the rules completely when all selectors contain :hover.